Skip to main content

 Some elements are common in many different minerals.
 Oxygen and silicon are perhaps the best examples.
 Many sedimentary rocks and nearly all igneous and metamorphic rocks are composed of multiple minerals containing these two elements.
 In contrast, because of their properties, some other elements tend to be found in only a few distinct minerals.
 For example, titanium (Ti) may occur as a minor component in biotite, amphibole, or other minerals.
 In many rocks, however, Ti is concentrated in Ti-rich minerals such as rutile (TiO2), titanite (CaTiSiO5), and ilmenite (FeTiO3).
 Rocks rich in Ti always contain one of these latter three minerals.
 Similarly, rocks containing significant amounts of phosphorous usually contain apatite, Ca5(PO4)3(OH,F,Cl), or monazite, (Ce,La,Th,Y)PO4.

-This page titled 2.1: Elements and Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.1: Elements and Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?